Pages from the book, "The Philosophy and Science of Health"--Dr.

 editor is going to allow the truth to be printed in his magazine.
 This

-cost of printing the magazine he depends upon for accurate information.
+of printing the magazine he depends upon for accurate information.
+The

 interest in preventing diabetics from curing their diabetes.
 When looking